narvydasburinsk/MyCV/README.md

 My personal CV website.
 Hope you like it.
-Only took 100h+, work is never fun.
+Only took 100h+.